axelvaldez/radical-companies/_posts/force/2023-05-17-pain-anxierty-and-depressin.markdown

   </div>

 <h1>Co-Ownership</h1>
  <p>Excuse me for repeating myself, but co-ownership, co-management, and something like the <span class='_paradigm'>RADICAL</span> system is closer to what they may be wishing for.
-Self-management is being accepted and celebrated (we call it co-management because there really is not &ldquo;self&rdquo; when it comes to an thing, only people can co-manage).
-Good for co-management, but we also need co-ownership.
+Self-management is being accepted and celebrated.
+We call it co-management<a href="#en01"><sup id="bm01">&nabla;&hairsp;</sup></a> and good for it, but we also need co-ownership.
 You are encouraged by experts to &ldquo;think like an owner,&rdquo; but you are not.
 When you are a co-owner, you behave like an owner, because you are.</p>

 <h1 class="_section">ENDNOTES</h1>
  <ul>